kuluru96/Boston-Airbnb-Analysis/README.md

 ### What are the Top Amenities that visitors look for?
 Top amenities are Wireless Internet, Heating, kitchen, Essentials, Smoke detector etc,.

-## Language and Libraries Used:
+## Libraries Used:
-Python3
-Numpy
-Pandas
+Numpy,
+Pandas,
-Matplotlib pyplot
+Matplotlib pyplot,
-Seaborn
+Seaborn and
 Sklearn